Updated March 2025

 • Develop control strategies and plans that factor in the control measures.
 There are various emission control strategies, including adding detectors and monitors to your emission sources to stay on top of your facility’s emissions.

-• Use a tailored emissions management software.
+• Use tailored emissions management software.
 Currently, many systems can help you manage all your emissions and house all the regulations related to the chemicals you use at your facility.
 This can help you specifically manage and report your emissions.

 What is an Emission Management Software?